-Maryland first lady secures South Korean coronavirus testing kits: report
+Maryland first lady secures South Korean coronavirus testing kits

 Maryland is going to get new coronavirus testing kits from South Korea thanks to Republican Gov. Larry Hogan's wife, Yumi Hogan, who worked with the Asian country to close a deal for the kits.

+A Hogan spokesman said Maryland had acquired 500,000 tests "[a]fter weeks of diplomatic discussions and procurement efforts."

-According to the New York Times, Yumi Hogan had spoken with two South Korean labs about buying tests for Maryland, and the first batch arrived on Saturday, with 5,000 testing kits.
-Yumi Hogan is well-known in South Korea and an immigrant from that country.
+According to the New York Times, the first batch arrived on Saturday, and Yumi Hogan played a pivotal role in securing them.
+The Maryland first lady is well-known in South Korea and an immigrant from that country.

 "The No. 1 problem facing us is lack of testing," Hogan said, according to the Times.
 "We can’t open up our states without ramping up testing."